 In a nutshell, this is a document scanner.
 Since scanning text does not require a high DPI, high Dmax, or robust optics technology, an affordable scanner is the way to go.
 However, if you want to scan photos and you want a more specialized option, then we recommend that you look into the next scanner.

-All in all, if you are looking for an affordable option, then we highly recommend this as one of the best flatbed scanners in 2019.
+All in all, if you are looking for an affordable option, then we highly recommend this as one of the best flatbed scanners.

 However, there is one thing that you must note and that is, you get what you pay for.
 This is a budget scanner and therefore do not expect studio grade photo scans.